 Dividends are distributions of money, stock, or other property.
 A corporation pays you in these if you own stock in that corporation.
 You also might receive dividends through one of these:

 You should receive a Form 1099-DIV from each payor for distributions of $10 or more.
 Also, if you receive any of these dividends, you should receive a Schedule K-1.
-It will show the dividends taxable to your:
+It'll show the dividends taxable to your:

 Ordinary dividends are the most common type of distribution from a corporation.
 They’re taxable as ordinary income unless they’re qualified dividends.
 Qualified dividends are ordinary dividends taxed at the lower rates that apply to net long-term capital gain.
 Qualified dividends must meet certain requirements.

 Nondividend distributions are those not paid from a corporation's profits.
 They're usually:

 A return of capital is a return of some or all of your investment in the stock of the company.
 A return of capital distribution:

 After the basis of your stock is reduced to zero, any further return of capital is taxed as capital gain.

 A corporation you own stock in might partially or completely liquidate.
 In that case, the corporation pays you liquidating distribution.
 The difference between the amount of the distribution and your basis in the shares is usually a capital gain or loss.